8978Mohanraj/Roboshop1/README.md

 # Roboshop1
-1 create the frontnend script
+1 create the frontnend script(create a repo and service file for frontend )